tardis-sn/tardis/docs/montecarlo/discretization.rst

 techniques, there are important numerical reasons for using a different discretization scheme.
-Instead of thinking in the photon picture, it brings significant advantages to follow the idea of :cite:`Abbott1985` and :cite:`Lucy1999` and consider parcel of radiant energy as the fundamental building blocks of the Monte Carlo calculation.
-These basic Monte Carlo quanta are commonly referred as "energy packets" or simply "packets".
+Instead of thinking in the photon picture, it brings significant advantages to follow the idea of :cite:`Abbott1985` and :cite:`Lucy1999` and consider parcels of radiant energy as the fundamental building blocks of the Monte Carlo calculation.
+These basic Monte Carlo quanta are commonly referred to as "energy packets" or simply "packets".

-During a Monte Carlo calculation, a large Number of packets, all with a certain energy $\varepsilon$ are created.
+During a Monte Carlo calculation, a large number of packets, all with a certain energy :math:`\varepsilon` are created.
 In addition, each packet is associated with a frequency.
 These assignments are performed in a manner which ensures that the ensemble of packets represents the spectral energy distribution of the radiation field (see :doc:`Propagation <propagation>`).

 During the simulation, the energy of the packet remains constant in the local